Juneau Alaska, USA Travel Guide

 Sealaska Heritage Institute hosts cultural events, dance performances, and storytelling.
 Check Alaska Native Brotherhood Hall for public events.

-Celebration: Major biennial (even-numbered years) Native Alaskan cultural carnival during The month of june.
-Alaska Folk Festival: Annual event in April with live music.
+Celebration: Major biennial (even-numbered years) Native Alaskan cultural carnival in June.
+Alaska Folk Festival: Annual event during The month of april with live music.

 Juneau’s nightlife is generally low-, focusing on taverns and bars.
-Live music venues include The Crystal Saloon, Hangar on the Wharf, and Red Dog Saloon.
+Live music venues contain The Crystal Saloon, Hangar on the Wharf, and Red Dog Saloon.
 Juneau Arts & Culture Center (JACC) and Perseverance Theatre host performances.
 Nightclubs and dancing are very limited.
 Most businesses close by 10 or 11 PM, bars by 1 or 2 AM.

 Discover unique souvenirs and local crafts.
-Juneau Public Market (seasonal, Nov) offers local craft products.
+Juneau City Market (seasonal, Nov) offers local craft products.
 Downtown shops feature authentic Alaskan Native art, including carvings, jewelry, and prints.
 Souvenirs include smoked salmon, Ulu knives, and Alaskan Brewing Co.
 Gear.

 Juneau’s cultural experiences offer a window into local traditions and art.